The Basics of Linear Motion and Displacement and Velocity Time-Graphs

 These show the motion of an object very clearly and allow you to find position and velocity at any time.
 Any graph that you see will be a combination of these sections.

-Notice that the gradient =
+Notice that the gradient = | change in D (or ΔD)

 change in t (or Δt)

-= the velocity at any time.
+= the velocity at any time. |

 When the velocity is changing, as on the lower two graphs, you can find the velocity at any point by drawing a tangent touching the graph at that point by drawing a tangent touching the graph at that point and working out its gradient using the same equation.